 NO!
 Patients should NOT DRIVE for at least 24 HOURS after anesthesia has been administered.

-NC Prosthodontic Specialists can prescribe oral sedatives that help to relax the patient during their dental procedure.
-However, if the dental procedure requires anesthesia, NC Prosthodontic Specialists request the assistance of a Board Certified Anesthesiologist Dentists, Dr. Dillon Atwood or Drs.
-Henderson and Pritts.
+Our specialists can prescribe oral sedatives that help to relax the patient during their dental procedure.
+If the dental procedure requires anesthesia, our team of Board Certified Anesthesiologist Dentists will assist.